Zaynobiddin33/Zaynobiddin33/README.md

 💬 Ask me about Python, Django, REST-API... or anything [here](https://github.com/Zaynobiddin33/Zaynobiddin33/is\\sues)

-Fun fact: The largest known black hole, located in the galaxy NGC 1277, has a mass equivalent to 17 billion times that of the Sun.
+Fun fact: Group of owls are called Parliament

  </div>